PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 * * *

-Checking Out the /passwords/ dir I see
+Looking at the `/passwords/` dir I see

 ![Optional Text](/Rickdiculously%20Easy/_resources/583ddbbb5a134746a502bbbdd01d5b6d.png)

 * * *

-After Clicking on FLAG.txt I see
+After clicking on FLAG.txt I see

 ![Optional Text](/Rickdiculously%20Easy/_resources/a149221d696b42239fedfef08d456a1d.png)